BOUGIE APOCALYPSE

 The De Buyer Mineral B Pro went in without debate — because if it came down to close defense, that heavy carbon steel was going to rearrange a zombie skull and still be ready to fry eggs the next morning.

 Then the two go-boxes got heaved into the back: Rancho Gordo heirloom beans from Napa County, jasmine rice, chocolate, coffee, white gas for the Coleman, and the percolator.
-You caught yourself laughing out loud as you slammed the tailgate.
+I caught myself laughing out loud as I slammed the tailgate.

-“Damn right I did,” you shot back, firing up the engine — darker curly hair, salt-and-pepper beard closely cropped, the same stubborn look you’ve worn since your tanker days.
+“Damn right I did,” I shot back, firing up the engine — darker curly hair, salt-and-pepper beard closely cropped, the same stubborn look I’ve worn since my tanker days.
 “And it’s fucking corny… I’m tossing boxes of Rancho Gordo beans in my 4Runner right next to stacks of ammo and AR-15s.
 We’re not rebuilding civilization on cold SpaghettiOs and despair.
 Somebody’s got to keep standards.”

-Beside the bougie beans rode the smaller box — Ranger Handbook for the fighting, Alas, Babylon for the cold dose of realism, Meditations and Lord of the Rings because you weren’t just trying to survive the plague.
-You were trying to stay the kind of people who could still build something worth living in when the dying finally stopped.
+Beside the bougie beans rode the smaller box — Ranger Handbook for the fighting, Alas, Babylon for the cold dose of realism, Meditations and Lord of the Rings because I wasn’t just trying to survive the plague.
+I was trying to stay the kind of people who could still build something worth living in when the dying finally stopped.

-You looked across at her as the gate clicked shut behind you.
+I looked across at her as the gate clicked shut behind us.

 “Panhandle swamp.
 Back roads only.
 We stay human.”

-She gave you that small, fierce smile — Molly Ringwald fire one moment, Viking-raider wife and steady homestead keeper the next.
+She gave me that small, fierce smile — happy go lucky one moment, Viking-raider wife and steady homestead keeper the next.
 “Then let’s go remind the universe what civilization looks like.”

 The 4Runner rumbled south.
 The percolator rattled gently in the back like a quiet promise.